 Brackloon is on the N59 Leenane road, 8 km from Westport.
 Pass through Knappagh and then just past the Liscarney crossroads, the Community Centre is on the left.
 Click here for map

 The townland of Boheh, Co Mayo contains a remarkable example of prehistoric rock art, the Boheh Stone, which dates from the Neolithic period (4000-2500BC).
 The stone can be found along a narrow side road, hidden away behind a derelict house and unkempt vegetation, it is a large natural outcrop of rock known as ‘St. Patrick’s Chair’.
 Upon its surface (spread out over 4 m²) over 250 individual petroglyphs are carved.
 They take the form of isolated cup, cup and rings and keyhole archaeological motifs and altogether form a fascinating spectacle when viewed in the right seasonal and lighting conditions.
 Some of the markings bear close resemblance to those found at New Grange, Knowth and Dowth in County Meath, indicating a Neolithic culture pervading the island of Ireland.
-Weather permitting you may be treated to the prehistoric equivalent of a light show.
-Standing at Boheh Rock/St. Patrick’s Chair between the 22nd and the 24th of August, looking west, the sun appears to set right on the peak of Croagh Patrick itself.
+Weather permitting, you may be treated to the prehistoric equivalent of a light show.
+Standing at Boheh Rock/St. Patrick’s Chair between the 22nd and the 24th of August and the 18th April, when looking west, the sun appears to set right on the peak of Croagh Patrick itself.
 Not only that, but it then subsequently appears, to an observer standing at the Boheh stone, that the sun rolls down the north side of the conical peak itself, revealing the phenomenal ‘rolling sun’ effect.